-Schools must prepare a budget plan approved by the governing body on an annual basis and must be submitted by 1 May each year.
+Schools must prepare a budget plan approved by the governing body on an annual basis and must be submitted to the finance team by 1 May each year.

-From the 2021/22 financial year each school must complete a three-year budget plan and submit to the LA by 30 June each year.
+Each school must complete a three-year budget plan and submit to the finance team by 1 June each year.

 Schools are required to profile both their income and expenditure monthly across the financial year.
-The submission must be made in signed PDF electronic copy format.
+The submission must be made in signed PDF electronic copy format alongside an excel version showing income and expenditure assumptions.

-The school should review its budget plan on a termly basis as a minimum and, if it is apparent that there have been or are likely to be significant changes to the plan, a revised plan in the format of the original should be submitted to the LA once approval has been given by the governing body or authorised committee.
+The school should review its budget plan on a termly basis as a minimum and, if it is apparent that there have been or are likely to be significant changes to the plan, a revised plan in the format of the original should be submitted to the finance team once approval has been given by the governing body or authorised committee.
 Schools must formally review their budget plan at least once a year (six months into the year).

-If after review no change is necessary then a letter to the LA stating that the review has been carried out and that no changes have been made will be sufficient.
-However, even if no revision is being made to the overall budget a re-profiled version in line with spending so far in the year and then re-profiled for the remainer of the year must be submitted.
-If changes have been agreed, then the revised plan in the same format as the original should be submitted to the LA.
-In either event a submission to the LA must be made by no later than 1 November.
+If after reviewing no change is necessary, then a letter to the finance team stating that the review has been carried out and that no changes have been made will be sufficient.
+However, even if no revision is being made to the overall budget a re-profiled version in line with spending so far in the year and then re-profiled for the remainder of the year must be submitted.
+If changes have been agreed, then the revised plan in the same format as the original should be submitted to the finance team.
+In either event a submission must be made by no later than 1 November.